smparekh/smparekh.github.io/_posts/2016-01-30-wmq-to-amq-bridge.markdown

 A working route is available on my GitHub: [camel-wmq-amq][1]

 Note: OSGi/Java bundles are necessary for the IBM WebSphere MQ Classes required by this Camel route.
 They are specific to the version of WebSphere MQ deployed.
-They are available on the IBM WebSphere website for download.
+They are available inside your IBM WebSphere install directory: IBM_MQ_INSTALL_DIR/java/lib/OSGi.

 [1]: https://github.com/smparekh/camel-wmq-amq "camel-wmq-amq"